1.1 At DS Medical, we are committed to safeguarding the privacy of our website visitors and service users.

 2.12 We may process information you provide to us when you access our live chat enquiry service (“live chat data”).
 This data may include your name, telephone number, email address, IP address, approximate location (based on your IP address), details of your search history at that time on our website, and information about your browser, platform and device.
 The live chat data may be processed for the purpose of assisting you with your enquiry via our live chat service.
 The legal basis for this processing is our legitimate interests, namely providing a live chat facility to you, to help answer your queries about our products, services and business.

-2.16 We may process any of your personal data identified in this policy where necessary for the establishment, exercise, or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
+2.16 We may process any of your personal data identified in this policy where necessary for the establishment, exercise, or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.

 2.17 We may process any of your personal data identified in this policy where necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, or obtaining professional advice.
 The legal basis for this processing is our legitimate interests, namely the proper protection of our business against risks.